Breast Implant Placements

 Reduced risk of rippling May experience increased bleeding

-More natural looking results Long-term comparative studies still not available
+More natural-looking results Long-term comparative studies still not available

 Patients feel less discomfort post-op Potential trauma whilst separating the fascia tissue